BlogVida práctica en Colombia

 • Validity: 2 years, non-renewable.

-• Allows you to work in any lawful activity (employment, service provision, self-employment).
+• Allows you to work in any lawful activity (employment, provision of services, self-employment).

-• Gives access to health, education and credential validation.
+• It provides access to healthcare, education, and degree validation.

-What you need to apply: passport (even if expired — you explain why), a verification and commitment certificate issued by Migración Colombia, criminal records and a letter from you explaining what you do or plan to do in Colombia.
-The application is made at tramites.cancilleria.gov.co.
+What you need to apply: passport (even if expired — you explain why), a verification and commitment certificate issued by Migración Colombia, a criminal record check, and a letter from you explaining what you do or plan to do in Colombia.
+The application is made at trámites.cancilleria.gov.co.

-An honest warning: since the visa is for two years and doesn't renew, this is a bridge solution.
-Before it expires, you must have accumulated reasons to apply for another visa (M for formal work, R for resident, etc.) or have completed five continuous years for the Visa R. Start saving contracts, tax returns and bank statements from day one.
+An honest warning: since the visa is for two years and cannot be renewed, this is a bridge solution.
+Before it expires, you must have accumulated reasons to apply for another visa (M for formal work, R for resident, etc.) or have completed the five continuous years for the R Visa.
+Start saving contracts, tax returns, and bank statements from day one.

-If you had PEP in its time (2017–2021) or continuous valid PPT and you've already spent five years in the country without interruptions, you qualify for the Visa R under the Temporary Protection Status.
-The Visa R is permanent residence: it doesn't expire, you don't have to renew it, and it's the natural step before applying for Colombian nationality after two more years.
+If you had a PEP back in the day (2017–2021) or a continuous valid PPT and you have now reached five years in the country without interruptions, you qualify for the R Visa under the Temporary Protection Statute.
+The R Visa is permanent residency: it does not expire, it does not need to be renewed, and it is the natural step before applying for Colombian nationality after two more years.

-You need a valid passport, copy of your PPT, Colombian criminal records (and from Venezuela if you can obtain them), and demonstrate economic means: employment contract, RUT with tax returns, or proof of economic activity.
-The procedure is done through the Foreign Ministry website and the fee is that of the current decree — around USD 234 as of the end of 2025.
+You need a valid passport, a copy of your PPT, a Colombian criminal record check (and one from Venezuela if you can obtain it), and proof of financial means: an employment contract, RUT with tax returns, or proof of economic activity.
+The process is done through the Ministry of Foreign Affairs website and the fee is based on the current decree — around USD 234 as of the end of 2025.

-If your case involves political persecution, violence or similar reasons, asylum is a parallel and separate route.
-You request it with the Advisory Commission for the Determination of Refugee Status (CONARE), not through the ETPV.
-While it's under review you have a safe conduct that allows you to be in the country legally and work.
-It's worth consulting with UNHCR Colombia or organizations like Pastoral Social — it's not a procedure you should do alone, because any inconsistency in the interview can affect the outcome.
+If your case involves political persecution, violence, or similar grounds, asylum is a parallel and separate path.
+You apply for it through the Advisory Commission for the Determination of Refugee Status (CONARE), not through the ETPV.
+While it is under review, you have a safe-conduct pass that allows you to be in the country legally and work.
+It is worth consulting with UNHCR Colombia or with organizations like Pastoral Social — it is not a process you should do alone, because any inconsistency in the interview can affect the result.

 Escritorio organizado con un PPT, pasaporte, libreta de notas y café — los documentos que un venezolano necesita en Colombia

-2. Opening a bank account with PPT (real step by step)
+2. Open a bank account with a PPT (real step-by-step)

-This is the point where most people get frustrated: you go to a bank with your PPT, they tell you "come back with an appointment" and when you return they ask for something no one had mentioned.
-The reality of 2026, bank by bank:
+This is the point where most people get frustrated: you go to a bank with your PPT, they tell you to "come back with an appointment," and when you return, they ask for something no one had mentioned to you before.
+The reality in 2026, bank by bank:

 Bancolombia: the most documented option

 Bancolombia is the bank with the clearest process for Venezuelans.
-These are the real requirements to open a Savings Account:
+These are the actual requirements to open a Savings Account:

-• PPT in pre-approved, valid or printed status (all three work).
-If you only have the certificate of the procedure before Migración Colombia, it also works in many branches.
+• PPT in pre-approved, valid, or printed status (all three are accepted).
+If you only have the application certificate from Migración Colombia, it also works at many branches.

-• RUT, which is processed free of charge at the DIAN with prior appointment.
-Without RUT they won't open the account.
+• RUT, which is processed for free at the DIAN by appointment.
+Without a RUT, they won't open the account.
 Period.

-• You have to go in person — they don't accept powers of attorney.
+• You have to go in person — they do not accept powers of attorney.

-• In some branches they ask for a minimum opening amount that becomes available 24 hours later.
+• Some branches require a minimum opening deposit that becomes available after 24 hours.

-They only open savings accounts with PPT.
-Products like checking accounts, loans or credit cards still require a foreign ID card.
-That's an important limitation: the savings account works for receiving payroll and moving money, but the formal credit system remains closed until you have a foreign ID.
+They only open savings accounts with the PPT.
+Products like checking accounts, loans, or credit cards still require a foreigner's ID (cédula de extranjería).
+That is a significant limitation: the savings account is useful for receiving payroll and moving money, but the formal credit system remains closed until you have a cédula.

 Davivienda and Daviplata

-Daviplata is probably the fastest option if you only want to receive and send money.
-It opens from your phone with PPT, without needing a branch.
-It's a digital wallet, not a complete bank account, but for receiving transfers, paying bills, and shopping online it's enough to start.
-Money in Daviplata doesn't earn returns.
+Daviplata is probably the fastest option if you just want to receive and send money.
+It is opened from your cell phone with a PPT, with no branch visits required.
+It is a digital wallet, not a full bank account, but it is sufficient at the beginning for receiving transfers, paying bills, and shopping online.
+Money in Daviplata does not earn interest.

-For a complete Davivienda account with PPT the requirements change from branch to branch: some advisors accept PPT directly, others ask for an additional passport or play dumb.
-What I recommend: call the specific branch beforehand, ask by name for the advisor who does open accounts with PPT and request an appointment.
-You lose ten minutes but you save an entire day.
+For a full Davivienda account with a PPT, the requirements change from branch to branch: some advisors accept the PPT directly, others ask for a passport as well, or they just play dumb.
+What I recommend: call the specific branch beforehand, ask for the name of the advisor who actually opens accounts with a PPT, and book an appointment with them.
+You lose ten minutes, but you save yourself an entire day.

 Nu, BBVA, Banco de Bogotá, others

-Since October 2023, Nu accepts savings accounts from Venezuelans with PPT through the app, without a branch.
-It's 100% digital, with no management fees, and the card is delivered to your home.
+Since October 2023, Nu has accepted savings accounts for Venezuelans with a PPT via the app, with no branch visits required.
+It is 100% digital, has no maintenance fees, and the card is delivered to your home.
 For young Venezuelans, it has been the most convenient option.

-BBVA and Banco de Bogotá also open accounts with PPT, although they are less consistent than Bancolombia.
-The usual practice: call, ask for the advisor who knows the process for Venezuelans and schedule with him.
+BBVA and Banco de Bogotá also open accounts with the PPT, although they are less consistent than Bancolombia.
+The standard practice: call, ask for the advisor who knows the process for Venezuelans, and schedule an appointment with them.
 The difference between a trained advisor and one who has never seen a PPT is the difference between 30 minutes and three visits.

-• Arrive without RUT.
-The RUT is free for individuals without taxable activities and is processed by DIAN by appointment.
-Do it before going to the bank.
+• Arriving without a RUT.
+The RUT is free for individuals without taxable activities and is processed through the DIAN by appointment.
+Do this before going to the bank.

 • PPT with incorrect data.
-If your PPT shows a misspelled name or number, the bank will reject it.
-You must first request a correction from Migración Colombia.
+If the name or number on your PPT is misspelled, the bank will reject it.
+You must request a correction from Migración Colombia first.

 • Random branch.
-Not all branches have the same clarity.
-Those in downtown Bogotá, El Poblado in Medellín, and areas with high Venezuelan population tend to have trained advisors.
+Not all branches have the same level of clarity.
+Those in downtown Bogotá, El Poblado in Medellín, and areas with a high Venezuelan population usually have trained advisors.
 Ask first.

-• Pay to expeditors.
-The entire PPT, RUT and account opening process is free or low cost.
-If someone on the street offers to "speed it up" for $300,000, they are taking advantage of your need.
+• Paying fixers.
+The entire process for the PPT, RUT, and opening a bank account is free or low-cost.
+If someone on the street offers to "expedite" it for $300,000, they are taking advantage of your needs.

-3. Renting as a Venezuelan: getting out of the guarantor problem
+3. Renting as a Venezuelan: avoiding the guarantor problem

-Here's where things get interesting because renting in Colombia has a heavy cultural layer that's independent of your nationality: many real estate agencies require a guarantor with property in the same city.
-If you're a Venezuelan who just arrived, that's simply not an option — and that's where real alternatives open up.
+This is where things get interesting because renting in Colombia has a heavy cultural layer that is independent of your nationality: many real estate agencies require a guarantor with real estate in the same city.
+If you are a newly arrived Venezuelan, that is simply not an option — and that is where the real alternatives open up.

 The document does work

-1. Rental policy.
-The most standard option since 2024.
-It's an insurance that covers the rent, services, and administration if you stop paying.
+1. Rental insurance policy.
+The most standard option as of 2024.
+It is an insurance policy that covers the rent, utilities, and building maintenance fees if you stop paying.
 It costs around 5% of the monthly rent.
-Insurance companies like Liberty, Sura, and Mapfre issue policies with basic documents: ID, employment contract or proof of income, and in some cases, bank statements from the last three months.
-If you don't have a formal contract, prove income with deposits or remittances.
+Insurance companies like Liberty, Sura, and Mapfre provide policies with basic documents: PPT, an employment contract or proof of income, and in some cases, bank statements from the last three months.
+If you do not have a formal contract, prove your income with deposits or remittances.

-2. Deposit in a CDT in favor of the real estate company.
+2. CDT deposit in favor of the real estate agency.
 You open a CDT for the equivalent of 6–12 months of rent and pledge it in favor of the landlord.
-Your money stays invested and generates returns while you're renting.
+Your money remains invested and earns interest while you are renting.
 When you return the property in good condition, you get everything back.
-It's the cleanest option if you have savings.
+It is the cleanest option if you have savings.

 3. Private guarantors (Aval Listo, FianzaCrédito, etc.).
 Companies that act as your guarantor in exchange for a monthly fee.
 They cover those who don't have anyone to sign for them.
-They're more expensive than a policy but solve the problem when you've already tried everything else.
+They are more expensive than an insurance policy, but they provide a solution when you have already tried everything else.

-The strategy that has worked best for the Venezuelans I know: skip traditional real estate agencies and search on platforms where the owner appears directly.
-This saves you the commission (which in many cities equals an entire month's rent) and opens the door to landlords who negotiate the guarantee more flexibly.
+The strategy that has worked best for the Venezuelans I know: skip traditional real estate agencies and search on platforms where the owner is listed directly.
+This saves you the commission (which in many cities is equivalent to a full month's rent) and opens the door to landlords who are more flexible when negotiating the security deposit.

-In Colombia Move you can search for rentals and post for free without paying commission — it's a bilingual marketplace designed for migrants and locals to connect directly, without intermediaries.
-Other options worth checking out: Facebook Marketplace (lots of direct owners, but you have to filter out scams), neighborhood Telegram groups, and Fincaraíz for more formal options.
+In Colombia Move You can search for rentals and post for free without paying a commission — it is a bilingual marketplace designed for migrants and locals to connect directly, without intermediaries.
+Other options worth checking out: Facebook Marketplace (many direct owners, but you have to filter out scams), Telegram groups by neighborhood, and Fincaraíz for more formal options.

-On Colombia Move you post for free, you attend via WhatsApp and you don't pay commission.
-Designed so that owners and tenants — Colombians and migrants — connect directly.
+At Colombia Move, you post for free, manage inquiries via WhatsApp, and pay no commission.
+Designed for owners and tenants—both Colombians and migrants—to connect directly.

 📚 Keep reading

-If you're going to rent in Bogotá specifically, this guide details which real estate agencies accept insurance policies, which neighborhoods negotiate more easily, and what mistakes to avoid.
+If you are going to rent in Bogotá specifically, this guide details which real estate agencies accept insurance policies, which neighborhoods are easier to negotiate in, and what mistakes to avoid.

-Renting in Bogotá without a guarantor or co-debtor: real guide →
+Renting in Bogotá without a guarantor or co-signer: a real guide →

 What actually happens with prices and negotiation

-Venezuelans tell something that is real: sometimes landlords raise the price or ask for special conditions if they know you're a foreigner.
-The way to cut it short is to arrive with all your documents in order, show upfront payment capacity (bank statement, contract, whatever you have), and if they tell you to pay six months in advance, deny yourselfLaw 820 prohibits requesting deposits for urban housing rentals — demanding a "collateral" is illegal even if it sounds normal.
-Agreeing to two months in advance as a show of good faith is another thing, but six months is abuse.
+Venezuelans share something that is true: sometimes landlords raise the price or ask for special conditions if they know you are a foreigner.
+The way to cut through this is to arrive with all your documents in order, show proof of payment capacity upfront (bank statement, contract, whatever you have), and if they tell you to pay six months in advance, refuseLaw 820 prohibits requesting deposits for urban residential leases—demanding "collateral" is illegal even if it sounds normal.
+Agreeing to two months in advance as a sign of good faith is one thing, but six months is abuse.

-❓ Can I open an account at Bancolombia with only a passport?
+❓ Can I open a Bancolombia account with just a passport?

 Not for a standard savings account.
-Bancolombia requires a valid PPT or, in some cases, a processing certificate from Migración Colombia.
-With a passport alone, you can only manage very limited products or remittances.
-Most efficient: first process the PPT (if you qualified) or the V Visa, and come back with that.
+Bancolombia requires a valid PPT or, in some cases, a certificate of application from Migración Colombia.
+With just a passport, you can only manage very limited products or remittances.
+The most efficient way: process your PPT first (if you qualified) or your V Visa, and come back with that.

-❓ If PPT registrations have already closed, what do I do if I entered after?
+❓ If PPT registration has already closed, what should I do if I arrived after the deadline?

-Your path is the Special Visitor V Visa if you entered before December 4, 2024, or the asylum application if your case involves persecution.
-The V Visa is the fastest — two years, USD 37, allows you to work.
+Your path is the V Special Visitor Visa if you entered before December 4, 2024, or a refugee application if your case involves persecution.
+The V Visa is the fastest — two years, USD 37, and allows you to work.
 You apply at trámites.cancilleria.gov.co with a verification certificate from Migración Colombia.

-❓ Is it legal for a landlord to ask me for a guarantor with real estate because I'm Venezuelan?
+❓ Is it legal for a landlord to require a guarantor with real estate property because I am Venezuelan?

-Asking you for a guarantor in itself is not illegal — many Colombians face it too.
-But refusing to rent to you based on nationality is discrimination and violates Law 820.
-The reality: many landlords prefer rental insurance over a guarantor, so offer it first and it simplifies the conversation.
+Asking for a co-signer isn't illegal in itself—many Colombians face this too.
+But refusing to rent to you based on your nationality is discrimination and goes against Law 820.
+The realistic approach: many landlords prefer a rental insurance policy over a co-signer, so offer that first and it will simplify the conversation.

 ❓ How long does it take for the V Visa to arrive after applying?

-Migración Colombia has 15 business days to issue the verification report.
-The Foreign Ministry then reviews the complete application and issues the visa.
-In practice, most cases are resolved in four to eight weeks if documents are complete.
-If more than two months have passed, it's worth filing a formal petition for your rights — free and official.
+Migración Colombia has 15 business days to issue the verification certificate.
+The Ministry of Foreign Affairs then reviews the complete application and issues the visa.
+In practice, most cases are resolved in four to eight weeks if the documents are complete.
+If more than two months have passed, it is worth filing a formal petition—which is free.

-Good question and no one has an official answer yet.
+Good question, and no one has an official answer yet.
 The ETPV expires in 2031 by decree.
-Most likely by then you'll have already completed the five years required for the R Visa, or the government will extend the ETPV.
-In the meantime, save documents: contracts, tax returns, bank statements.
-They'll be useful for any scenario.
+Most likely, by then you will have already completed the five years required for the R Visa, or the government will extend the ETPV.
+In the meantime, save your documents: contracts, tax returns, and bank statements.
+They will be useful for any scenario.

-Do you have a question about your particular case?
+Do you have a question about your specific case?

-Every migration story has nuances.
-If your situation doesn't fit exactly into what's described above, it's worth asking others who have already gone through the same thing.
-In the Colombia Move community there are forums where Venezuelans share which bank worked for them, which real estate agency was fair, and what documents they were asked for exactly.
-It's the people living day to day — you're going to get better information than from any advisor who charges a fee.
+Every migration story has its nuances.
+If your situation doesn't fit exactly into the above, it's worth asking others who have already gone through the same thing.
+In the Colombia Move community There are forums where Venezuelans share which bank worked for them, which real estate agency was fair, and exactly what documents they were asked for.
+These are the people living it day-to-day — you will get better information from them than from any advisor who charges a fee.

 Comments